ascholerChemeketa/cs160Reader/_sources/CSPNameNumbers/Exercises.rst

         def testOne(self):
-            self.assertEqual(clockTime, 4, "Testing that clockTime has the correct value." ) self.assertNotIn("4", self.getEditorText(), "Testing that you didn't hardcode the answer.")
+            self.assertEqual(clockTime, 4, "Testing that clockTime has the correct value." ) self.assertNotIn("4", self.getEditorText(), "Testing that you didn't hardcode the answer.
+Make sure to calculate it!")

     myTests().main()